 Eva Husson has been a major talent to watch for since beginning her directorial career 15 years ago.
-After producing two short films her debut narrative, Bang Gang (a modern love story) guaranteed high praise when it premiered at the Toronto International film Festival.
-Three years later, she returned to the festival with her film Girls of the Sun, the story of Kurdish female fighters (and horrors they endured under oppression).
-Told in with two interwoven stories, Husson manages to create an epic war story with limited funds and time.
+After producing two short films her debut narrative, Bang Gang (a modern love story) guaranteed high praise when it premiered at the Toronto International Film Festival.
+Three years later, she returned to the festival with her film Girls of the Sun, the story of Kurdish female fighters (and the horrors they endured under oppression).
+Told in two interwoven stories, Husson manages to create an epic war story with limited funds and time.

 Lesley Coffin: Was the story of Girls of the Sun based on a real battalion?

 Eva Husson: The first trigger was a news article which mentioned these women referred to as girls of the sun.
 It turned out however that the article was in fact propaganda.
 When I finally met them, I learned they weren’t fighting but a PR thing who could be shown to journalists.
 Western journalists of course love that kind of thing.
 But I then learned that among the guerilla fighters, which is not the same thing as the official army, there include female and as I went on with my research there were battalions starting to be formed amongst women.

 Lesley Coffin: Were you originally thinking of basing the film on those articles?

 Eva Husson: No, because there was no narrative.
 There were a lot of them at the time but no content, which made me question if they existed and forced me to do my own research.
 The problem with those initial articles I read was that they didn’t give me any meat.